Scientific Name

 Description

 Conophytum wettsteinii is a small succulent that has bodies with a broad top and a narrowed base.
-The bodies seem circular from above, up to 1 inch (2.5 cm) in diameter, with fissures up to 0.15 inches (0.4 cm) long.
-They have a smooth, spotted, green to blue-green epidermis.
+The bodies are circular when viewed from above, measuring up to 1 inch (2.5 cm) in diameter, with a fissure up to 0.15 inches (0.4 cm) long.
+They have a smooth, spotted epidermis that varies in color from green to blue-green.

 Conophytums are easily propagated by division.
 They can also be grown from seeds.